Vyral/brandon-montemayor/_posts/2020-12-07-comparing-fall-2019-to-fall-2020.md

 {% include pullquote.html %}

-Dealing with multiple offers isn’t the easiest thing as a buyer or seller, but that’s where us agents earn our money.
+Dealing with multiple offers isn’t the easiest thing as a buyer or seller, but that’s where we agents earn our money.
 Even if you’re a buyer, you can afford to bid more because we have the lowest interest rates we’ve ever seen. **Most of the increase in prices has been offset by decreased rates**.

-If you have any questions about what’s going on in the market or anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions about what’s going on in the market or anything else related to real estate, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you.